-Students may pursue this certification if they have a minimum of five years of professional school experience in the area for which the certificate is sought.
-Preparation for this professional certificate is at the graduate level and presumes in-depth study in the area of supervision.
+Students may pursue this certification if they have at least five years of certified professional school experience in the area for which the certificate is sought.
+Preparation for this professional certificate is at the graduate level and presumes in-depth supervision study.
 Validation of experience in a specific discipline needs to be provided.
 These certifications are limited to disciplines in which the institution may grant initial certification.
-Program requires a minimum of 360 hours of field experiences, including a 180 hour internship.
+Program requires a minimum of 360 hours of field experiences, including a 180-hour internship.
 The following courses need to be completed to obtain this supervisory certificate.